mr0ng/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch1.md

 5. Create a new unity project and name it "HLSharingProject."
 For instructions on how to create a new Unity project, please refer to [the Base Module's "Create Unity Project" section](https://docs.microsoft.com/en-us/windows/mixed-reality/mrlearning-base-ch1#create-new-unity-project).

 6. Once the project loads, click on the "assets store" tab, as shown in the image below.
-Then, in the search box highlighted in the image below, type in "PUN" and select the "Photon PUN-2 FREE" asset from the search results.
+Then, in the search box highlighted in the image below, type in "PUN" and select the "Photon PUN 2 - FREE" asset from the search results.

 ![Module3Chapter1step10im](images/module3chapter1step10im.PNG)